-Ever wondered how the whole design process works when you engage someone to create your branding?
+Ever wondered how the whole branding process works when you engage a designer?

 Because let’s face it – a good designer can charge $1000 or more for a full branding package – so what do you get for all that money?
 So, I thought I’d break it down, giving a REAL example of a client I worked with to create a standout brand.